top of page

 The Advisory Board provides independent advice to support the Centre’s strategic planning and contribution to the understanding and conservation of Australian rock art.

-Elizabeth Bradshaw is a highly experienced cultural heritage and social performance manager with a global career spanning over 30 years in the mining and cultural heritage sectors.
-Elizabeth worked for Rio Tinto (1996 to 2018) in operational and senior corporate roles including global lead for cultural heritage.
-She has undertaken heritage management work for government and Indigenous communities.
-She now provides expert advice to businesses, government and stakeholder organisations as Elizabeth Bradshaw Consulting Pty Ltd.
+Elizabeth Bradshaw is a seasoned cultural heritage and social performance manager with over 30 years of experience in the mining and cultural heritage sectors.
+She spent over two decades at Rio Tinto (1996–2018), including as global lead for cultural heritage, and has worked on heritage management for government and Indigenous communities.
+Now, through Elizabeth Bradshaw Consulting Pty Ltd, she provides expert advice to businesses, governments, and stakeholders.

-She is an Adjunct Associate Professor in the School of Social Sciences, UWA; Senior Industry Fellow at Centre for Social Responsibility in Mining, Sustainable Minerals Institute, The University of Queensland; and Expert Member of the ICOMOS International Scientific Committee for Archaeological Heritage Management.
+She is an Adjunct Associate Professor at UWA, Senior Industry Fellow at the University of Queensland, and an Expert Member of the ICOMOS International Scientific Committee for Archaeological Heritage Management.

 Carmen Lawrence